Skip to main content

 screen shot of galaxy tool to download or upload data

 Galaxy offers a method to import data directly from your computer as “Choose local file” button.
-Feel free to experiment with this direct method, but we find it can be slower and fickler than FTP transfer.
-To that end, we will mainly focus on uploading files using a file transfer program, such as Globus or Filezilla.
-If you click on “Choose FTP file”, Galaxy will look in your FTP upload folder on Ceres (/galaxy/upload/ceres_email_ID) for files you have uploaded, so you must first upload your data to that folder.
+Feel free to experiment with this direct method, but we find it can be slower than FTP transfer.
+To that end, we will mainly focus on uploading files using a file transfer program, such as Globus.
+If you click on “Choose FTP file”, Galaxy will look in your FTP upload folder in your home directory on Ceres ~/galaxy for files you have uploaded, so you must first upload your data to that folder.

-Import data to Ceres Galaxy
+Importing data to Galaxy

 We recommend using Globus to move files to your Galaxy folder on Ceres.
 For instructions please see the Transferring Files Guide.